chirrie/GWAS-of-glycaemic-traits/README.md

 glycaemic traits in the continental African AWI-Gen cohort, which has been submitted for consideration for publication in Diabetologia

-##### A jupyter notebook "Glycemic traits analysis scripts (1).ipynb" is provided which explains how each script was used in this analysis
+##### A jupyter notebook "Glycemic traits analysis scripts.ipynb" is provided which explains how each script was used in this analysis